techdivision/import-docs/pages/03.tutorials/01.my-first-webapp/docs.md

 Ok now do the same thing using the Servlet-Engine by creating your first simple *Hello-World* Servlet.
 In the beginning create the `WEB-INF/classes` folder where all Servlets are.
-In this folder the namespaces and classes MUST follow an *autoloading* PSR: [PSR-0].
+In this folder the namespaces and classes MUST follow an *autoloading* PSR: [PSR-0](https://github.com/php-fig/fig-standards/blob/master/accepted/PSR-0.md).

-> [PSR-4] support is comming in one of the next appserver.io releases.
+> [PSR-4] support is coming in one of the next appserver.io releases.

 If our vendor name is `MyVendor` the folder should look like `WEB-INF/classes/MyVendor/MyApp`